-Chef Egg is a professionally trained chef, culinary instructor and host of Chef Egg's Cooking Eggsperience and Chef Egg Live/Hands On Chef Egg - interactive cooking programs.
+Chef Egg is a professionally trained chef, culinary instructor and host of Chef Egg Live: Interactive Cooking Events.

 His mission is to free everyone from a boxed, frozen and fast food prison by teaching you how to really get cooking!
 Not just show you a recipe, but also give you the details you need to claim your culinary independence.
 From the grocery store to the kitchen table, you'll learn the basics of how to prepare, cook and serve simple and tasty meals.

 Egg brings a high level of energy and passion to his teaching.
 His infectious sense of humor, and natural way of interacting with people, allows him to instantly connect with a wide range of audiences.
 Chef Egg's wants to educate, entertain and inspire.
 He really wants people of all ages to learn from his teaching, and he uses his off-beat humor as a way of keeping their attention, and to promote learning in a fun and engaging manner.

 With a rare blend of formal culinary training, real-world experience, and a street-wise sense of humor, Chef Egg has found a niche that allows him to stand out in a sea of cooking shows, viral videos, and amateur foodie blogs.